Which anatomical term specifically refers to the region at the ba... | Channels for Pearson+

 1

-Step 1: Understand the question by identifying the anatomical region being referred to.
-The question asks for the term that describes the region at the back of the head.
+Step 1: Begin by understanding the anatomical terms provided in the question.
+Each term refers to a specific region of the body.
+For example, 'Temporal' refers to the sides of the head near the temples, 'Orbital' refers to the eye socket region, and 'Frontal' refers to the forehead area.

-Step 2: Review the anatomical terms provided in the options: Orbital (pertaining to the eye socket), Frontal (pertaining to the forehead), Temporal (pertaining to the sides of the head near the temples), and Occipital (pertaining to the back of the head).
+Step 2: Focus on the term 'Occipital,' which is mentioned as the correct answer.
+The occipital region specifically refers to the back of the head, where the occipital bone is located.

-Step 3: Focus on the term 'Occipital,' which is specifically associated with the posterior region of the skull, known as the occipital region.
+Step 3: Recall that the occipital bone is part of the skull and forms the posterior base of the cranium.
+It is located at the lower back of the head, near the nape of the neck.

-Step 4: Compare the other options to ensure they do not match the description of the back of the head.
-For example, 'Orbital' refers to the eye socket, 'Frontal' refers to the forehead, and 'Temporal' refers to the sides of the head near the temples.
+Step 4: Compare the occipital region with the other anatomical terms provided in the question.
+None of the other terms (Temporal, Orbital, Frontal) describe the back of the head, confirming that 'Occipital' is the correct term.

-Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital,' based on its definition and anatomical location.
+Step 5: To reinforce understanding, visualize or refer to an anatomical diagram of the skull.
+Locate the occipital bone at the back of the head to solidify the connection between the term 'Occipital' and its anatomical location.

 Watch next